swcarpentry/git-novice/_episodes/03-create.md

 ~~~
 {: .output}

-If you are using a different version of `git`, the exact
+Note that for your version of `git`
-wording of the output might be slightly different.
+the exact wording of the output might be slightly different.

 > ## Places to Create Git Repositories
 >